skuzzle/jeve/README.md

 specifying a callback.

 ## Asynchronous event delegation
-One key feature of jeve is that it hides the actual event delegation strategy from the actual source of the event.
+One key feature of jeve is that it hides the event delegation strategy from the actual source of the event.
 So if you decide that all of your `UserEvents` should be fired within a dedicated event thread, you simply need to modify the creation of the `EventProvider`: